 2. Assortment Optimization is Operationally Focused

 Another key benefit of assortment optimization is that it is operationally focused.
-At 4R, we provide the ability to review the optimization recommendations and to slice and dice the results to understand what the recommended in-store assortment might look like.
-Additionally, we provide the ability to modify the assortment in real-time to understand the impact on both inventory and overall financial benefits.
+For example, 4R’s Assortment Optimization Solution provides the ability to review the optimization recommendations and to slice and dice the results to understand what the recommended in-store assortment might look like.
+Additionally, it provides the ability to modify the assortment in real-time to understand the impact on both inventory and overall financial benefits.

 3. Assortment Optimization Provides Whitespace Forecasts